kbfreder/acs-blockgroup-data/README.md

 ## Notes:
-- Connecticut (state CT, state 09):
+- Connecticut (state CT, state code 09):
     - Connecticut changed from counties to "Planning Regions", and with it, the FIPS (INCITS) codes changed: https://www.federalregister.gov/documents/2022/06/06/2022-12063/change-to-county-equivalents-in-the-state-of-connecticut
     - The Census implemented these changes in 2022.
         - The 2022 ACS data has the new FIPS numbers/designations,
         - The 2020 Planning Database does not.
     - We must therefore leverage a cross-walk to join the two datasets for the state of CT

 - Jam Values
     - Per: https://www.census.gov/content/dam/Census/library/publications/2023/acs/acs_table_based_summary_file_handbook.pdf:
         A “jam value” is a hard-coded value used to explain the absence of data.
 The Table-Based Summary